PearlMarketing/the-good-brow/src/components/sections/Policies/index.md

 ---
 ### POLICIES FOR MICROBLADING

-Please arrive 15 minutes before your scheduled appointment to fill out paperwork.

 There are many factors that affect the healing process that I have no control over  (how you take care of your brow tattoo, how your skin heals and retains pigment, skin type etc.).
 There is absolutely no guarantee with healed results.

+A credit card is required on file to book a Microblading appointment.
+As these appointments take considerable time, I require 48 hours of notice to reschedule an appointment.
+Cancellations with less than 48 hours notice will be charged a $50 fee.
+If you cancel with less than 24 hours notice the full deposit will be automatically forfeited.

+\
 All appointments require a $100 deposit prior to booking.
-Deposits are non-refundable but transferable to re-schedule an appointment if 48 hours notice is given.
+Deposits are non-refundable but transferable to re-schedule an appointment if the 48 hours notice is given.
 The amount is deducted from the final cost, which is due the day of your service.

-I accept Cash and major credit cards.
+I accept all major  credit cards.
 I do not offer any refunds.

-As these appointments take considerable time, I require 48 hours of notice to reschedule an appointment.
-Cancellations with less than 48 hours notice will be charged a $50 fee.
-If you cancel with less than 24 hours notice the full deposit will be automatically forfeited.

 Please contact me if you are not able to make your appointment or if you are running late.
 I understand last minuite circumstances happen